Edward Eyre Hunt Jr.: Research

 Ed Hunt was a member of several research focused organizations which included the American Anthropology Association, American Eugenics Society, and American Society of Human Genetics.
 His prime area of research were the "evolutionary aspects of dental and skeletal morphogenesis, and human growth and development".
 His research subjects included body composition, demography, dermatoglyphics, history of anthropology, primate behavior, and somatology.
 He also investigated the ideas which contradicted the conventional scientific beliefs.
 He had done a through research on Bigfoot's "possible existence" and concluded that there was not adequate proof for Bigfoot's existence.

 Hunt wanted the focal point of the whole field of biological anthropology to be "causes" instead of "descriptions".
 Binghamton University's Gary D. James noted that Hunt's suggested studying approach that growth studies should focus on "causes for individual and population variability" contributed in "changing the study of growth from a largely descriptive science to one focused on variation".
 According to Paul T. Baker, he played a key role in changing "physical anthropology from a descriptive science into one with a Darwinian and problem-solving orientation".
 According to the anthropologists Marcha Flint and Leslie Sue Lieberman, he promoted the bio-cultural perspective in the field of human biology and he was one of the originators of applied medical anthropology.
 Binghamton University's Gary D. James noted that the research work of some of his contemporary scholars including Carleton S. Coon, Stanley M. Garn and Paul T. Baker was "strongly influenced" by Hunt.
 Hunt was versed in the use of statistics.
 According to Flint and Lieberman, he pioneered the application of statistics to the fields of physical anthropology and human biology.

 Death

 Hunt died in 1991 at Magnolia, Massachusetts.
 He had undergone a surgery of the gallbladder.
 However, after the surgery, an embolism occurred, resulting in his death.
-In his youth, he had also suffered from Hodgkin's disease, but that was completely cured.
+In his youth, he had also had Hodgkin's disease, but that was completely cured.